vidjil/vidjil/doc/vidjil-algo.md

 CDR3 are reported as productive when they come from an in-frame recombination and when the sequence does not contain any in-frame stop codons.

-The advanced `-f` option sets the parameters used in the comparisons between the clone sequence and the V(D)J germline genes.
+The advanced `--analysis-cost` option sets the parameters used in the comparisons between the clone sequence and the V(D)J germline genes.
 The default values should work.

 The e-value set by `-e` is also applied to the V/J designation.